 After using silken tofu in what we thought was a very good pudding, I decided to try using it as an egg/milk replacement in scones.
 To keep the vegan theme, I used coconut oil in place of butter and increased the amount of vanilla to help compensate for the missing butter flavor (which wasn’t missed at all).
 Success!
 The vegan chocolate chip scones got a big thumbs up from my daughter who loves scones and gives honest feedback.

-As much I we liked these, I probably wouldn’t make them for a fancy brunch or a holiday part.
-Those occasions call for butter, cream and going all out!
-However, for every day drop scones, these are perfect and a bit less guilt-inducing than other scones because they have less fat and more moisture.
-Most of the sweetness comes from the chocolate chips and I wouldn’t advise adding more sugar to the dough because it might cause spreading.
+As much I we liked these, I probably wouldn’t make them for a fancy brunch or a holiday party.
+For those occasions I’d go with something richer.
+However, for every day drop scones, these are perfect because they have less fat and more moisture.
+Most of the sweetness comes from the chocolate chips.
+I wouldn’t advise adding more sugar to the dough because it might cause spreading.
 If you want sweeter scones, try sprinkling the tops with sugar or cinnamon sugar right when you pull them from the oven.
 Then again, they’re scones not cookies, so the sweetness level should be fine as is.
 For best results, weigh the ingredients.
 And finally, with so much baking powder in the recipe, make sure you use a brand that doesn’t have too much of a metallic taste.
 I go through a lot of baking powder and some are better than others.

 Vegan Chocolate Chip Scones